Frequently asked questions

 - Aid socio-economic recovery throughout the province in the longer term

 - Alleviate mental health concerns, anxiety and equity issues in a controlled and monitored approach.

 The work from home pilot now underway, and the work from home policy under development may lead to future opportunities.
 More information will be shared when it becomes available but at this time, all staff are expected to return to campus.

-It is important that all unit heads (deans, directors, associate vice-presidents) first discuss the possibility of a pilot work from home project on a long-term basis with the senior leader responsible for their unit (vice-president or president).
+Currently the university is not accepting new proposals into the pilot work at home project.
+If this is something unit heads would like to explore (deans, directors, associate vice-presidents), first discuss the possibility of a future pilot work from home project on a long-term basis with the senior leader responsible for their unit (vice-president or president).
 Any work from home proposal is intended to go beyond the pandemic and will not be considered for only the timeframe of the pandemic.
-There is no current work from home policy, and with the approval of the applicable VP, Human Resources will work with units that wish to pursue this pilot option over the next number of months.
+There is no current work from home policy, and with the approval of the applicable VP, Human Resources will work with units that wish to pursue this pilot option in the future.